s-andrews/spatialquantitation/README.md

 Where X is the cell ID (x,y coordinates for the spatial barcoding) and Y is the UMI sequence.

 ## Usage
+The input must be a BAM file which is positionally sorted.
+An index file is not required.

 ```
 $ ./quantitate_spatial_scrna.py  --help
 usage: quantitate_spatial_scrna.py [-h] [--quiet] gtf_file bam_file outfile